-- The relationship between weakened human connections and public safety based on an analysis of local communities. - Community development, architecture, and physical design guidelines that naturally creates human connections and prevents social isolation and loneliness. - Positive and negative effects of ICT virtual space on social isolation and loneliness. - Design a system that allows for intervention in times of crisis, even if face-to-face activities are restricted as in the case of the COVID-19 pandemic, or not normally connected. - Community to ensure that foreign residents are not left behind in times of disaster due to language and cultural differences, lack of information, etc.
+- The relationship between weakened human connections and public safety based on an analysis of local communities. - Community development, architecture, and physical design guidelines that naturally creates human connections and prevents social isolation and loneliness. - Positive and negative effects of ICT virtual space on social isolation and loneliness. - Design a system that allows for intervention in times of crisis, even if face-to-face activities are restricted as in the case of the COVID-19 pandemic, or not normally connected. - Community to ensure that foreign residents are not left behind in times of disaster due to language and cultural differences, lack of information, etc. - Political and social background, as well as structural factors, such as gender inequality, women's poverty, childcare, unstable employment including middle-aged people working part-time, ethnic discrimination, war and civil conflict. - Consideration of obstacles and strategies for the systematic integration and application of research results in Japanese society, with a focus on analyzing the unique characteristics of Japanese society in comparison to institutions and initiatives in other countries.

 In the future, social structures and people's values are expected to undergo major transformations, partly due to advances in related technologies such as Society 5.0 and the AI that forms its backdrop.
-Right now, we need to address fundamental questions such as, "What is the problem of social isolation and loneliness?," "What kind of state is called a state without social isolation and loneliness?," "How can social isolation and loneliness be prevented in the first place?," "How can a society that does not produce social isolation and loneliness be created?," "What should be achieved through the prevention of social isolation and loneliness?," and "What kind of interventions should we be cautious about?."
+Right now, we need to address fundamental questions such as,

+"What is the problem of social isolation and loneliness?,"

+"What kind of state is called a state without social isolation and loneliness?,"

+"How can social isolation and loneliness be prevented in the first place?,"

+"How can a society that does not produce social isolation and loneliness be created?,"

+"What should be achieved through the prevention of social isolation and loneliness?," and

+"What kind of interventions should we be cautious about?."

 In order to realize a dignified way of life for each individual, this program will question the nature of existing connections among people, organizations, and communities.
 The program aims to create a society where social isolation and loneliness will never occur by building diverse social connections and networks that allow people, organizations, and communities to continue to exist by establishing flexible connections, sometimes by creating strong bonds, and sometimes by gently watching over them from a distance.